peterkannam/peterkannam.github.io/README.md

 <img src="docs\assests\images\MovingDominance.png" width="1200px"/>

 The results from "moving dominance analysis" showed that the influence of host phase indicators varies greatly in the constant deposition environment of the Road River Group.
-This finding complicates the hypothesis of a simple deposition pathway for Hg which fundamental its use as a proxy for volcanism.
+This finding complicates the hypothesis of a simple deposition pathway for Hg which is fundamental for its use as a proxy for volcanism.
 Additionally, Hg concentrations were shown to be influenced by multiple host phase indicators simultaneously.
 As Hg normalization typically occurs by division by the single identified host material, this finding calls into question the methods used to identify Hg anomalies.
 Ultimately, this study showed that further work must be done to characterize the behavior of Hg in ancient sediments before concentrations can reliably be used as a proxy for regional volcanism.

 ## Research Interests